EmhyrVarEmreis/WorldOfMoreWires/README.md

 TODO
 ----

-* Multilanguage
+* Add more languages to support
 * Optimisation
-* Fix some UI glithes